microsoft/ODBC-Specification/ODBC 4.0.md

 The remaining columns, including the `SQL_DATA_TYPE`, describe the type of the element within the collection.

-Additionally, clients may get the type of a collection-valued column by passing the name of the collection-valued column appended with “/$element” (recursively, for nested arrays), as the column name in SQLColumns/SQLTypeColumns.
+Additionally, clients may get the type of a collection-valued column by passing the name of the collection-valued column appended with “[]” (repeated, for nested arrays), as the column name in SQLColumns/SQLTypeColumns.

 ###3.11.2 Query Extensions for Collections